mminkoff/ember-filestack/README.md

 Angle bracket invocation syntax is optional, but if you can use it in ember versions back to 2.12 if you install [ember-angle-bracket-invocation-polyfill](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill) on your app.

+# Migration from 1.0.0

+If you need to migrate from the previous 1.0.0 release, please read our [migration guide](https://github.com/mminkoff/ember-filestack/blob/master/MIGRATION.md).

 # Configuration

 ## API Key